Antenatal care Perth

-The midwifery care offered by our practice midwife Marie complements the care you receive from Anna.
+The midwifery care offered by our practice midwife Marie complements the care you receive from Anna and Rhys.
 Seeing your midwife adds an extra level of care, and an opportunity to listen to your baby’s heartbeat, with a fetal monitor.

 The midwife will also be more than happy to answer your questions.
 Even if at some point you think a question may be a silly one.
 We believe that you deserve an opportunity to discuss all aspects of your pregnancy and Marie brings her broad experience to every situation, to help and reassure.

 Our patients tell us that Marie is also that calm, friendly voice on the phone, making a difference when you want to talk to someone and discuss any concerns that you may have.